VIDEO: How The Novel Coronavirus Hijacks Our Defenses

 "There's no reason to think we can't generate a vaccine," says Luis P. Villarreal, professor emeritus at the School of Biological Sciences at the University of California, Irvine.
 "Then it will be controlled just like measles was, and it can be eradicated if you choose to really implement it on a large scale.
 It would be difficult, but it could be eradicated."

 This story and video were produced by our friends at Deep Look, a science video series from KQED and PBS Digital Studios that explores "the unseen at the very edge of our visible world."
 KQED's Jenny Oh is digital media producer for the series; health reporter Laura Klivans is the series' host.
+Additional reporting by Gabriela Quirós and Annie Roth.